valekar/valekar/README.md

 - 👋 Hi, I’m @valekar
 - 👀 I’m interested in Blockchain and building Dapps
-- 🌱 I’m currently learning Rust so that one I could efficiently use Solana blockchain
+- 🌱 I’m currently learning Rust so that one I could efficiently write low level softwares
-- 💞️ I’m looking to collaborate on Rust related topics, particularly anything related to blockchain
+- 💞️ I’m looking to collaborate on Rust related topics
 - 📫 How to reach me - reach me via srinivas.valekar@gmail.com

 <!---